Mivinci/x26/README.md

 }
 ```

-Try to edit `x26.json` to see which field of value effects which part of the page.
+Try to edit `x26.json` to see which field decides which part of the page.

-Here're some tips you may need to have eyes on.
+Here're some tips you may need to have your eyes on.

 | Key    | Supported Values                 |
 | ------ | -------------------------------- |